Riders of the Range (comic strip): Plot

-The heroes of the series, set the American Old West, were straight-talking and straight-shooting Jeff Arnold, and his companion, the older, gruff Luke (surname?).
+The heroes of the series, set the American Old West, were straight-talking and straight-shooting Jeff Arnold and his companion, the older, gruff Luke.
 Inseparable partners, the righted wrongs throughout the territory.
 Once, they very publicly fell out with each other, in order to flush out a gun-for-hire.

 History

 The series began as a radio broadcast in 1949.